top of page

 The blue-and-black variation (which made its appearance on the walls of Paris last October) of my original Bucheron theme was simplified even further.
 I treated the actor and scene as shadow figures, simple silhouettes.
 For I had realized that, without jeopardizing the message, I could easily remove many details which communicated almost nothing to the man in the street.

-My second Bucheron poster, which was designed to refresh the passerby’s memory of the original design, is a faithful reflection of my technique as things now stand.
 The experience gained in three years of hard work is summed up in it.
 If this poster for a line of furniture had been commissioned in 1926 instead of 1923, the first “state” of Au Bucheron, which, deservedly or undeservedly, was awarded the Grand Prix at the Exposition des Arts Décoratifs, would never have come into existence.

 These two posters give you an exact idea of the path I have traveled, as well as a clear notion of my approach, which is oriented on the one hand toward ever more schematic concision and on the other toward increasingly large surfaces.